bionanotechie/Genome-Assembly-Bacterial/README.md

 ```
 <a name="nano"></a>
 ## Step 4: Polishing with Nanopolish
-Nanopolish is used to strengthen consensus data from yoru assembly.It will take the assembly you have created and align it, break it into segments, and then a consensus algorithm can run through the segments to polish them.
+Nanopolish is used to strengthen consensus data from your assembly.It will take the assembly you have created and align it, break it into segments, and then a consensus algorithm can run through the segments to polish them.
+The original purpose of nanopolish was to improve the consensus accuracy of an assembly of Oxford Nanopore Technology sequencing reads.
+Here we provide a step-by-step tutorial to help you get started.

 <a name="ph"></a>
 ## Step 5: Organizing with Purge Haplotigs